 Emergencies may necessitate changes or alterations to any posted schedules.
 Security surveys are conducted in areas identified as problematic.
-Administrators including the Vice President for Student Affairs, Vice President for Administration and the Vice President for University Advancement, as well as various department heads including the Police Department Director, the Director of the Physical Plant, the Director of Student Housing and the Director of Auxiliary Services and other concerned areas, review these results.
+Administrators including the Dean of Students, Chief of Staff, as well as various department heads including the Police Department Director, the Director of Buildings and Grounds, the Director of Student Housing and the Director of Auxiliary Services and other concerned areas, review these results.
 These surveys examine security issues such as landscaping, locks, alarms, lighting and communications.

 The Lincoln University Police Department is a fully functioning law enforcement agency appointed by the Board of Curators.
 Once hired, an officer is sworn in by a member of the Board of Curators.
 They then are commissioned, armed law enforcement officers clothed with full police powers as authorized in sections 175.040, 172.350 and as outlined in section 172.355 of the Revised Statutes of the State of Missouri.